-8. In order to revoke a proxy instruction you will need to inform Computershare Investor Services plc by sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Computershare Investor Services plc, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY.
+9. In order to revoke a proxy instruction you will need to inform Computershare Investor Services plc by sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Computershare Investor Services plc, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY.
 In the case of a member which is a company, the revocation notice must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
 Any power of attorney or any other authority under which the revocation notice is signed (or a duly certified copy of such power or authority) must be included with the revocation notice.
-In either case, the revocation notice must be received by Computershare Investor Services plc no later than 11:00 am on 22 July 2009.
+In either case, the revocation notice must be received by Computershare Investor Services plc no later than 48 hours before the time fixed for the Meeting (or any adjourned meeting as the case may be).